webplatform/docs-wpd/Community/Meetings/General/index.md

 ====TOPIC: Status on project.* ====

-ACTION: shepazu and julee to coordinate with garbee on project buckets, testing
+ACTION: shepazu and julee to coordinate with garbee on project buckets, testing  (DONE)

 ====TOPIC: Google Summer of Code ====